Fennovoima: Power plant project

-On 5 August 2015 Finnish Prime Minister Juha Sipilä said that the Fennovoima nuclear power plant will be approved.
-By then Finland’s third nuclear plant had attained the required 60 percent domestic or EU/EEA ownership level.
-The new share owners were energy giant Fortum with a 6.6 percent share and the construction firm SRV (which will be a building subcontractor on the site) with a 1.8 percent share, both of them via Voimaosakeyhtiö SF.
-Also steel manufacturer Outokumpu, whose steelworks in Tornio will be the biggest consumer of Fennovoima electricity, increased its ownership share by 1.8 percent to 14.1 percent.
-In May 2022, Fennovoima terminated its contract with Rosatom to build the power plant.
+Fennovoima terminated the project in May 2022 due to significant delays and Rosatom's "inability to deliver the project".
+The company added that the Russian invasion of Ukraine further increased the risks of the project.

 Criticism and financials

 In July 2015 less than a third of Finns supported a Fennovoima nuclear plant.

-According to Greenpeace's critique, nuclear electricity is more expensive than alternatives.
 The company's financial plans assume the plant will be able to sell electricity at no more than 50 €/MWh across its lifetime, while the International Energy Agency estimates LCOE of 150 $/MWh for nuclear in the EU in 2020 (115 $/MWh in 2050), twice as expensive as offshore wind (75 $/MWh).